marlonsingleton/A_Walkthrough_AZ_CLI/README.md

     vmss              : Manage groupings of virtual machines in an Azure Virtual Machine Scale Set (VMSS).
     webapp            : Manage web apps.

+PS C:\WINDOWS\system32> az login
+Note, we have launched a browser for you to login.
+For old experience with device code, use "az login --use-device-code" You have logged in.
+Now let us find all the subscriptions to which you have access...
+[
+  {
+    "cloudName": "AzureCloud",
+    "id": "Removed",
+    "isDefault": true,
+    "name": "Pay-As-You-Go",
+    "state": "Enabled",
+    "tenantId": "Removed",
+    "user": {
+      "name": "marlonosingleton@yahoo.com",
+      "type": "user"
+    }
+  }
+]